-Each 45-minute episode takes a woman sculptor as its subject, exploring the artworks, networks, connections and relationships of these artists.
-Every programme is recorded in places that are significant for these women — their studios, as well as galleries and public places where their work is on display — and includes new interviews with curators, friends, family and the artists themselves, creating intimate soundscapes of their private and public worlds
+Each episode is recorded in places that are significant for the women sculptors featured – their studios, as well as galleries and public places where their work is on display – and includes new interviews with curators, friends, family and the artists themselves, creating intimate soundscapes of their private and public worlds.

 Sculpting Lives Contributors

 - Clare Lilley, Director of Programme, Yorkshire Sculpture Park

 - Simon Martin, Director, Pallant House Gallery

 - Hammad Nasar, Senior Research Fellow, Paul Mellon Centre for Studies in British Art, and curator of British Art Show 9

 - Bianca Chu, Deputy Director, Sotheby’s S2 (when recording Series One), Kim Lim Estate

 - Cathie Pilkington, R.A.